- 1 Top 6 Reviews

 #2 Cascade Platinum Plus Dishwasher Pods – Honorable MentionWHY WE LIKE IT: These pods offer a strong and fully-capable cleaning solution that will leave your dishes clean and devoid of residues.
 A 70-count pack is priced well, too, further boosting the value.

-Cascade is another household brand, renowned for its cleaning products including dishwasher detergent.
+Cascade is another household brand, renowned for its cleaning products including dishwasher detergent, and they now have an upgraded detergent from their older version Cascade Platinum ActionPacs Detergent.
 The Platinum Plus dishwasher pods come “formulated” with a strong mix of cleaning chemicals, including a small portion of Dawn dish soap.
-The latter allows it to eliminate tough stains and grease, fighting through some of the more stubborn contaminants you’ll find on your dishes.
+The latter allows it to eliminate tough stains and grease, fighting through some of the more stubborn contaminants you’ll find on your dishes, which is similar to the Cascade Complete Gel formula.
 Cascade promises that no pre-wash is necessary to use the pods and we’ve found that to be true.
 The pods give off a strong lemon scent during cleaning that may be too strong and citrusy for some.

 A single pack contains 70 pods or packets, offering about 70 loads total — 1 per load.
 Considering the price and the quantity, Cascade’s Platinum Plus pods are a bit cheaper than some of the other options on the list.
 Finish and Cascade are about equal in regards to price and load count.
 The cleaning power of the detergent makes up for any shortcomings, however.
 Now that your dishes will be cleaner than ever, you can turn to the best garbage disposal cleaner and get that up to snuff as well.